apigee/apijam/Module-1/Labs/Lab 1/README.md

 # How can Apigee Edge help?

 Apigee Edge enables you to quickly expose services as APIs.
 You do this by creating an API proxy that provides a facade for the service that you want to expose.
 Apigee Edge supports the OpenAPI specification out of the box, allowing you to auto-generate API Proxies.
-Apigee Edge also has an OpenAPI specification editor & store which you can use to maintain your OpenAPI specifications.
+Apigee Edge also has an OpenAPI specification editor & store which you can use to design and maintain your OpenAPI specifications.

 The API proxy decouples your service implementation from the API endpoint that developers consume.
 This shields developers from future changes to your services.
 As you update services, developers, insulated from those changes, can continue to call the API uninterrupted.